graphcore/examples/applications/pytorch/cnns/train/README.md

 `--model-cache-path`            If path is given the compiled model is cached to the provided folder.

+`--mixup-alpha`                 The first shape parameter of the beta distribution used to sample mixup coefficients.
+The second shape parameter is the same as the first one.
+Value of 0.0 means mixup is disabled.

+`--cutmix-lambda-low`           Lower bound for the cutmix lambda coefficient (lambda is sampled uniformly from [low, high)).
+If both bounds are set to 0.0 or 1.0, cutmix is disabled.
+If both bounds are equal, lambda always equals that value.

+`--cutmix-lambda-high`          Higher bound for the cutmix lambda coefficient (lambda is sampled uniformly from [low, high)).
+If both bounds are set to 0.0 or 1.0, cutmix is disabled.
+If both bounds are equal, lambda always equals that value.

+`--cutmix-disable-prob`         Probability that cutmix is disabled for a particular batch.

+`--webdataset-memory-cache-ratio` Determines the portion of the webdataset, which is cached in memory.

+`--input-image-padding`        Pad input images to be 4 channel images.
+This could speed up the model.

+`--exchange-memory-target`     Exchange memory optimisation target: balanced/cycles/memory.
+In case of cycles it uses more memory, but runs faster.

 ### How to use the checkpoints

 A given checkpoint file can be used to restore the training and continue from there, with the following command: